Homemade Poppy Seed Bread Baking Tips

 Due to the precision needed in any type of baking I would highly recommend the use of digital weighing scales.
 I have handpicked the best ones from Amazon for you here.

 Digital weighing scales

-Following are all of my best bread baking tips
+Here are some of my best bread baking tips

 The basic ingredients for baking bread

 Flour is basically ground wheat.
 It contains starch and gluten which give the shape and forms of food.
 The dough is formed by flour and sometimes a mixture of eggs and water.
 Air bubbles become trapped which help it rise.